iphoting/ovpnmcgen.rb/README.md

 - "Not connected to Internet" error/behaviour when VPN should be established.

+	Diagnosis: Load any site in Safari.
+An error message "Safari cannot open the page because your iPhone is not connected to the Internet" will be presented.

 	There is a bug in the iOS/OS X network routing code that hangs the routing system, preventing the gateway or IP address from being set.
 This happens more frequently when the tunnel is brought up/down more frequently.

 	Workaround: Hard-restart iOS.
 Press and hold down both the home and sleep/wake buttons until iOS turns off and back on with the Apple boot up screen.
 Release when the Apple boot up screen appears.

 - Weird Rapid Connecting…/Disconnected behaviour.

+	Diagnosis: VPN status in Settings.app rapid alternates between Connecting… and Disconnected.

 	Usually happens when the VoD component is stuck in an infinite loop.
 Not sure what triggers it.